rodolfolottin/promofinder/README.md

-# Promos Researcher App Client
+# promofinder

-Client side of the promos researcher app.
+The frontend of the promofinder app.

-The main goal with the development of this project is to learn ReactJS and it's auxiliary tools, like Redux and Ant Design.

 ## Running Project

 You should have `yarn` installed on your machine to a better experience.
-If you want to use `npm`, make sure that you have the last version (6.0.0 when this is written).
+If you want to use `npm`, make sure that you have the last version (6.0.0 when this was written).

 First of all, install all the packages